Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 22. ### Question22
-What are two differences between unit tests and integration tests?
+What are two differences between Unit Tests and integration tests?

-- [x] A unit test isolates a specific system behavior.
+- [x] A Unit Test isolates a specific system behavior.
 - [x] An integration test usually focuses on the integration of two or more units.
-- [ ] A unit test is automated.
+- [ ] A Unit Test is automated.
 - [ ] An integration test runs overnight.
-- [ ] A unit test only runs on a Developer's workstation.
+- [ ] A Unit Test only runs on a Developer's workstation.

 _[⬆ Back to Top](#table-of-contents)_